Engineering technician: Education

 Engineering technician diplomas and two-year degrees are generally offered by technical schools and non-university higher education institutions like colleges of further education, vocational schools, and community colleges.
 Many four-year colleges and universities offer bachelor's degrees in engineering technology but engineering technologists are somewhat different from engineering technicians.

-In some countries, there are polytechnic institutes that award the title without explicitly conferring the degree.

-In Portugal and Spain, the titles engenharia técnica and ingeniería técnica (literally 'technical engineering'), are used.
-Professionals attain the title with the award of a short-cycle three- to four-year undergraduate degree (associate degree or bachelor's degree) in a technical engineering field from colleges or technical engineering institutes (in Portugal), and (in Spain), from universities.
-Spanish "technical engineers" have full competency in their respective professional fields of engineering, being the difference that the three or four-year Engineers have competence only in their specialty (Mechanical, Electrical, Chemical, etc.) and the "Engineering Superior School" Engineers have wider competences.
+In Portugal and Spain, the titles engenharia técnica and ingeniería técnica (literally 'technical engineering') are used.
+Professionals attain the title with the award of a short-cycle three- to four-year undergraduate degree (associate degree or bachelor's degree) in a technical engineering field from colleges or technical engineering institutes (in Portugal) and (in Spain), from universities.
+Spanish "technical engineers" have full competency in their respective professional fields of engineering, being the difference that the three or four-year Engineers have competence only in their specialty (Mechanical, Electrical, Chemical, etc.), and the "Engineering Superior School" Engineers have wider competencies.

 In the United States, the engineering technology accreditation commission (ETAC) of the Accreditation Board for Engineering and Technology (ABET) grants two-year associate degree programs to students that meet a set of specified standards.
-These programs include at least a college algebra and trigonometry course and if needed, one or two basic science courses at any accredited school.
+These programs include at least a college algebra and trigonometry course and, if needed, one or two basic science courses at any accredited school.
 The number of math and science prerequisite courses depends on the branch of engineering that the student chooses.

 Engineering technicians apply scientific and engineering skills usually gained in postsecondary programs below the bachelor's degree level or through short-cycle bachelor's degrees.
-However, some university institutions award undergraduate degrees in the field of engineering which may confer the title of Engineering technician to the student, who is, however, eligible to become a fully chartered engineer after further studies at the master's degree level.
+However, some university institutions award undergraduate degrees in the engineering field, which may confer the title of Engineering technician to the student, who is eligible to become a fully chartered engineer after further studies at the master's degree level.
 Engineering technicians are called professional engineers in the UK only.

 Certification

-Even though the term engineering technician is used throughout, it is mindful that these roles are often termed differently within the specific jurisdictions.
+Even though the term engineering technician is used throughout, it is mindful that these roles are often termed differently within specific jurisdictions.
 It also includes roles such as; certified or professional technician, which may also be called engineering associates.